slavaavr/go-struct-builder/README.md

 Generated builder will check if `required` fields were provided.
 - For a `private` struct a `private` builder will be generated.
 - If struct has `private` fields, along with the builder `getter methods` will be generated.
-- For more examples see the [testdata](https://github.com/slavaavr/go-struct-builder/tree/master/internal/service/testdata) folder.

 ** and the `Option` type from`github.com/samber/mo` package.